mendersoftware/mender-docs/04.Artifacts/02.Debian-family/docs.md

 As described in the workflow above, you need a raw disk image as input to `mender-convert`.
 This is the image that contains the root file system you want to deploy to many devices.
 Note that this must be a *complete disk image* (usually they have a `.img` suffix).

+Board manufacturers typically provide a disk image for you to start with so you can download and use `mender-convert` directly on this image.

-If you want to copy it from a SD card, insert it into your workstation and run the following command:
+If you have made run-time modifications on your device and want to copy the image from an existing SD card, insert it into your workstation and run the following command:

 ```bash
 dd if=<DEVICE> of=golden-image-1.img bs=1M conv=fdatasync